What is the site for?

 The United States Holocaust Memorial Museum

-The United States Holocaust Memorial Museum is in Washington.
-It is a living memorial to the Holocaust.
-It inspires American people and leaders worldwide to confront hatred, promote human dignity and prevent genocide.
+The United States Holocaust Memorial Museum is in Washington D.C., in the USA.
+As a living memorial to the Holocaust, it inspires American people and leaders worldwide to confront hatred, promote human dignity and prevent genocide.
 Since it opened in 1993, the museum has welcomed nearly 30 million visitors including more than 9 million schoolchildren.
-The museum is one of the world’s leading authorities on the Holocaust.
+The museum is one of the world’s leading authorities on the Holocaust today.